sematext/docs/docs/guide/integrations-guide.md

 - Infrastructure [integrations documentation](/integration/)
 - Our [website](https://sematext.com/)
 - For open-source integrations and other Sematext contribution to the open-source community, check our [GitHub](https://github.com/sematext/) repositories.
-- or just use chat in the right bottom corner and one of our engineers will help you navigate Sematext waters.
+- or just talk to us using chat located in right bottom corner of any page, and one of our engineers will help you navigate Sematext waters.